espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

 .. note::

-  Be sure to use a Li-ion battery that has built-in protection circuit.
+  Be sure to use a Li-ion battery that has a built-in protection circuit.

 Hardware Setup
 ^^^^^^^^^^^^^^